Marker Logo

 this page online

 Location.
 46° 52.66′ N, 113° 59.657′ W. Marker is in Missoula, Montana, in Missoula County.
-Marker is on North 1st Street West near Woody Street, on the right when traveling west.
+It is on North 1st Street West near Woody Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 314 North 1st Street West, Missoula MT 59802, United States of America.
 Touch for directions.

 Skylight image.
 Click for full size.

-Photographed By Mark Kersting
+Photographed by Mark Kersting

 2. Skylight